How-to Guides

 Click any call in the cluster to see the full metadata including the X-Cost-Feature and X-Cost-Session headers.
 This tells you exactly which feature and which specific run is looping.

-Step 2 — Check if the circuit breaker fired
+Step 2 — Check if a circuit breaker fired

-Go to Dashboard → Engineering Dashboard and check the Circuit Breaker metric in the System Health bar.
-If it shows a trip count > 0, the velocity limit already caught this loop and started blocking calls.
+• Velocity circuit breaker — Go to Dashboard → Engineering Dashboard and check the Circuit Breaker metric in the System Health bar.
+A trip count > 0 means the token-per-minute limit already caught this loop and started blocking calls.

-If it didn't fire, the loop may be under the default velocity threshold.
-Continue to Step 3 to tighten it.
+If neither fired, the loop may be under both detectors' thresholds.
+Continue to Step 3 to tighten them.

 Step 3 — Stop the active loop immediately